#94 TRENDING IN Politics 🔥

 Image Credit: Abdul Ahad Sheikh on Unsplash

-DeepSeek's blatant censorship of information has bought back into the spotlight how truly tight the iron grip is that the Chinese government has on its people and their access to non biased media.
+DeepSeek's blatant censorship of information has bought an important conversation back into the spotlight.
+We are reminded of the iron grip the Chinese government has on its people, and their access to non biased media.

 Some have compared it to the novel 1984 by George Orwell, wherein is centered around a man named named Winston Smith who revolts against a totalitarian government known as The Party.

-Before his revolt, Smith worked as a records editor where his job was, quite literally, to rewrite historical works such as newspapers to fit the agenda The Party wanted to spread.
+Before his revolt, Smith worked as a records editor.
+His job was, quite literally, to rewrite historical documents to fit the agenda The Party wanted to spread.

 Image Credit: Markus Winkler on Unsplash

-Like Smith in 1984, some users of DeepSeek have found ways to work around China's censorship, which allow the chat bot to respond without restraint.
+Like Smith in 1984, some users of DeepSeek have found ways to work around China's censorship.
+These methods allow the chat bot to respond without restraint.

-Some users have ask the A.I. model to use special characters such as swapping A for 4 or E for 3 for instance in its responses.
+Some users have ask the A.I. model to use special characters in its responses such as swapping A for 4, or E for 3.
 Others have asked it to use emojis to summarize a topic.

-For users whose skills are technologically advanced, they have taken it so far as to jailbreak the application!
+For users whose skills are technologically advanced, they have taken it so far as to jailbreak the application.
+Do not try this at home!

 All in all, DeepSeek has been the talk of the internet.
-The chat bot has been highly praised for its efficiency and lower production costs, yet for some, its lack of free speech overshadows all that may make the application deeply revered.
+The chat bot has been highly praised by many for its efficiency and lower production costs.
+For others, its lack of free speech overshadows all that may make the application deeply revered.

 The rest of us?
 We want to see what DeepSeek will do next.